Riesz transform on exterior Lipschitz domains and applications: Main results

 where $A_{B(x,r)}$ denotes the integral average of $A$ over $B(x,r)$.

-Let us apply the main characterizations to some detailed examples.
+Let us apply these characterizations to some concrete cases.
 For the case of bounded domains, the behavior of the Riesz transform essentially depends on the geometry of the boundary and local regularity (small scale) of harmonic functions; see \cite{aq02,ge12,shz05} for instance.
-For the exterior case, apart from the two properties, one has to be also careful about the large scale regularity of harmonic functions.
+For the exterior case, apart from the above two properties, one has to use a large scale regularity of harmonic functions.
 In fact, for any given $p>2$, by \cite[Proposition 1.1]{jl20}, there exists $A_0$, which is sufficiently smooth (hence is in the VMO space), however, for the balls $\{B(0,2^j)\}_{j\to\cn}$ there exist harmonic functions $u_j$ on $B(0,2^j)$ such that $(RH_p)$ does not hold for $u_j$ on $B(0,2^j)$ as $j\to \infty$.
 In the exterior case, we consider a sequence of interior balls $B(x_j,2^j)\subset\Omega$ such that each ball is far from others, let $A(x)=A_0(x-x_j)$ on each $B(x_j,2^j)$ and extend $A$ smoothly to $\rn\setminus \cup_jB(x_j,r_j)$.
 Then $(RH_p)$ fails on $B(x_j,2^j)$ as $j\to\infty$, and the operators $\nabla \LV_D^{-1/2}$ and $\nabla \LV_N^{-1/2}$ are not bounded on $L^p(\Omega)$.
 Therefore some more condition is needed to guarantee the large scale behavior of harmonic functions.
 We define

 According to \cite{ac05,at98}, $p_\LV\in (2,\infty]$.
 Moreover, Kenig's example (cf. \cite{at98,shz05}) shows that $p_\LV$ can be arbitrarily close to 2; see also \cite[Proposition 1.1]{jl20}.
 For $\LV=\Delta$ being the Laplacian, one has $p_\LV=\infty$.